YutaIshiguro-git/moviememo/README.md

  </div>

-movieMemo is full stack application to save data (memo and YouTube URL) on server. movieMemo calls data and shows up on the brower.
+movieMemo is application to save data (memo and YouTube URL) on server. movieMemo calls data and shows up on the brower.

 ```